 In 2014 he joined INP-ENIT and Laboratoire Génie de Production (LGP) as an associate professor.
-Dr Benoussaad is a member of the "Dynamic Decision and Interoperability for Systems" team and particularly the "Robotics, Virtual Reality and Vision" (R2V2) group.
 His actual research mainly focuses on Physical Human-Robot Interaction (pHRI) in context of collaborative robotics (cobotics) and active exoskeleton.
-He also works on human motion and control of human musculoskeletal system.
-Dr Benoussaad is author and co-author of more than 13 papers in international journals and conferences in Robotics and rehabilitation engineering.
+Dr Mourad Benoussaad is co-leader of the workshop group on 'human/robotics interaction' of the French research society 'GDR Robotics'

 Webmaster: Micky Rakotondrabe